 Sidon is a tiny town located in the state of Mississippi.
 With a population of 298 people and just one neighborhood, Sidon is the 248th largest community in Mississippi.

-When you are in Sidon, you'll notice that it is more blue-collar than most other communities in America.
-61.70% of Sidon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sidon is a blue-collar town, with 61.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sidon is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Sidon who work in healthcare suport services (14.89%), food service (12.77%), and teaching (10.64%).

 In Sidon, however, the average commute to work is quite long.
 On average, people spend 42.77 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Sidon does not have a public transit system used by locals to get to and from work.
+Sidon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Sidon ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.46% of people over 25 have a college degree.